Garage rent is charged weekly.

 A fee, equivalent to 1.5% of the amount being paid, is collected on credit card transactions.
 No fee is charged for payments made by debit card.

-You can pay over the automated phone service, by debit or credit card* at any time of the day, 7 days a week.
+You can pay over the automated phone service, by debit or credit card* at any time of the day, seven days a week.

-Before calling make sure that you have your debit or credit card to hand, together with your account reference number which can be found on your bill.
+Before calling make sure that you have your debit or credit card to hand.
+You will also need your account reference number which can be found on your bill.

 You can pay your rent using online banking or set-up a standing order with your bank.